mars/terraforming-buildpack/README.md

 * caches state `terraform.tfstate` in the build cache
 * stores the Terraform outputs JSON in the slug: `terraform-data/outputs.json`

 🚨🔬 **This is a proof of concept.
-Not production ready.** This buildpack treats the inputs & outputs as if they are not sensitive, secret data.
+Not production ready.** Unsolved problems include:

+* *Not secure*: inputs & outputs are stored in the filesystem (cache & slug)
+* *Not durable*: looses partial state updates when `terraform apply` fails

 Usage
 -----